pyrmont/documentarian/README.md

 Documentarian makes it easy to take the docstrings you've already written for your code and turn them into a simple Markdown-formatted document.
-This document can be included in your repository and read easily on GitHub.
+This document can be included in your repository and read easily on services like GitHub.

 ## Requirements

-Documentarian requires Janet 1.9.0 or higher.
+Documentarian requires Janet 1.14.1 or higher.

 Documentarian also depends on your project having a `project.janet` file that contains a `:name` key in the `declare-project` form and a `:source` key in the